 With the rule change – this process turns into a day.
 Our review process for an OTCQX and OTCQB application replaces FINRA’s role.
 For a company that wants to join OTCQX, we can work with the company to pick the start date for trading and ensure that the full review is completed, and the company is eligible for public quoting on that specific day.

 It streamlines the process and gives us the ability to onboard an issuer in a way that’s much more seamless and looks a lot more like the kind of IPO process or the direct listing process on an exchange.

-What is the difference between the June 30th deadline and what was required at that time and the date of the rule going into effect on September 28th?
+What is the difference between the June 30th deadline and what was required at that time and the date of Rule 15c2-11 going into effect on September 28th?

 The June 30th deadline was created because there’s a tremendous amount of work that goes in to getting this information, making sure companies are on our OTCIQ platform and have the ability to send in the information required, and for us to do the review.
 The June 30th deadline was created by us for the sole purpose of being able to say that we know that we would have ample time to be able to review those applications and get those companies up to date before the compliance date comes into effect on September 28th.

 That September 28th is a date that the SEC has put out there.
 Any company that has not been reviewed, cleared, and marked as Current on that date, whether or not you called us the day before or sent an application the week before, will be coming off if they don’t meet the standard.